-A MS that has selected downlink CC2 shall begin looking for a matching response starting within downlink 51-multiframe N if it used uplink 51-multiframe N to send the last blind physical layer transmission of the EC PACKET CHANNEL REQUEST message, N mod 2 = 0 and there is at least one remaining valid CC2 reception opportunity that starts in downlink 51-multiframe N. If a matching response is not found using downlink 51-multiframes N and N+1 or there are no remaining valid CC2 reception opportunities that start within downlink 51-multiframe N it shall start reading downlink 51-multiframe N+1 (respectively N+2) if N mod 2 = 1 (respectively N mod 2 = 0).
+A MS that has selected downlink CC2 shall begin looking for a matching response starting within downlink 51-multiframe N if it used uplink 51-multiframe N to send the last blind physical layer transmission of the EC PACKET CHANNEL REQUEST or EC MULTILATERATION REQUEST message, N mod 2 = 0 and there is at least one remaining valid CC2 reception opportunity that starts in downlink 51-multiframe N. If a matching response is not found using downlink 51-multiframes N and N+1 or there are no remaining valid CC2 reception opportunities that start within downlink 51-multiframe N it shall start reading downlink 51-multiframe N+1 (respectively N+2) if N mod 2 = 1 (respectively N mod 2 = 0).
 The total number of downlink 51-multiframes it reads (excluding downlink 51-multiframe N) in an attempt to find a matching response is determined by Scc (see Table 3.5.2.1.2a.2).

-A MS that has selected downlink CC3 shall begin looking for a matching response starting with downlink 51-multiframe N+1 (respectively N+2) when it used uplink 51-multiframe N to send the last blind physical layer transmission of the EC PACKET CHANNEL REQUEST message where N mod 2 = 1 (respectively N mod 2 = 0).
+A MS that has selected downlink CC3 shall begin looking for a matching response starting with downlink 51-multiframe N+1 (respectively N+2) when it used uplink 51-multiframe N to send the last blind physical layer transmission of the EC PACKET CHANNEL REQUEST or EC MULTILATERATION REQUEST message where N mod 2 = 1 (respectively N mod 2 = 0).
 The total number of downlink 51-multiframes it reads in an attempt to find a matching response is determined by Scc (see Table 3.5.2.1.2a.2).